Rage997/iPhone_IPcamera/README.md

 [x] Unfortunately ffmpeg needs to get access granted to control the phone camera.
 I still haven't managed how to do that therefore this project can be considered incomplete. -> Update: this has been done using activator to take pictures.
 However, to do so the iPhone screens has to be turned on.
 This is more a workaround rather than a solution.

 [] Write a nice looking front-end

+Note:
+This has been done on a iphone 5s running IOS 12.5.1 imho IOS 12 has the best cydia support for this kind of tweaks.
+I've also tried using IOS 9 but apt commandline and OPENSSH responsiviness is not as good as in IOS 12